 The vast bulk of Kenya’s coffee is sold through an auction system, under the auspices of the Kenya Coffee Board.
 Private marketing services and exporters buy top quality lots through these auctions, having cupped samples of available lots before hand.
 Atlas has had access to fantastic quality to these auction lots through our exporter partners, but it’s only been relatively recently that we’ve been able to work more directly with the growers of our favorite Kenya coffees, and lay the groundwork for a long term personal connection.

 Traceable Kenya coffees are available from either privately owned estates, or cooperatively managed washing stations commonly called “Factories.”
 Factories are typically organized in Societies, much like cooperatives organize under associations in Latin American coffee producing countries.
 While private estates have had the ability to market directly to buyers for some time, it’s a relatively recent development that exporters have been able to market coffees from individual washing stations (factories) directly to buyers.
-Atlas’ buying is currently focused on two Farmer Cooperative Societies (FCS) in Nyeri County: Othaya FCS and Rumukia FCS.
+Atlas’ buying is currently focused on just a few Farmer Cooperative Societies (FCS.)
+In Nyeri County we work often with Othaya and Rumukia Societies, and in Murang’a County we’ve more recently started buying from Kariua and Gatunyu Kigio Societies.

 Unique to East Africa is a letter based size grading system.
 Screen sizes are measured in 64ths of an inch increments.
 “AA” is the largest size grade, consisting of beans with screen sizes 17 and 18.
 “AB” refers to 15/16 screen, “C” grade is 14/15 screen and “PB” is the small peaberry bean.
 Larger screen sizes fetch higher auction prices even today, with much of the international market preferring a large size bean.
 We’ve found that there’s no absolute correlation between bean size and cup quality, which is why many of our Kenya offerings are AB and PB grade.